dojo/dojo.io/site/source/tutorials/accessibility.md

 ### Checkbox
 The Checkbox widget wraps a native `<input type="checkbox">`, which provides native accessibility and keyboard interaction.

 Checkbox can also be used as a toggle switch with optional `onLabel` and `offLabel` properties.
-When no text is provided to the on- and off-labels, the change is purely cosmetic.
-Otherwise, the text provided to `onLabel` will be read at the end of the label text when the checkbox is checked, and `offLabel` will be read when the checkbox is not checked.
+When a string is passed to `onLabel`, it will be read at the end of the label text when the checkbox is checked.
+A string passed to `offLabel` will be read when the checkbox is not checked.

+A group of related checkboxes should ideally be wrapped in a `<fieldset>` element containing a `<legend>` with descriptive text.

 ##### A11y properties
 - `describedBy`: Sets the `aria-describedby` property to point to the ID of an element containing additional descriptive text.
 Screen readers usually read this text after the label text, followed by a short pause.
-- `label`: Controls the wrapping `<label>` element, and takes a string or options object
+- `label`: Controls the wrapping `<label>` element.
 ___

 ### Radio
-Radio creates a single wrapped `<input type="radio">` input.
+Radio creates a single wrapped `<input type="radio">` input, providing built-in accessibility and keyboard interaction.
 It is best practice to wrap a group of radio buttons in a `<fieldset>` element that contains a `<legend>` with descriptive text.

 ##### A11y properties
 - `describedBy`: Sets the `aria-describedby` property to point to the ID of an element containing additional descriptive text.
 Screen readers usually read this text after the label text, followed by a short pause.
-- `label`: Controls the wrapping `<label>` element, and takes a string or options object
+- `label`: Controls the wrapping `<label>` element.
 ___

 ### Slider